kennykded/alx-low_level_programming/0x10-variadic_functions/README.md

-readme for variable function project
+readme for variadic function project